Study smarter with Fiveable

 Compare and contrast the roles of weathering and erosion in the rock cycle.
 Why do both processes need to occur before sedimentary rocks can form?

-Which two sedimentary rock types—sandstone and rock salt—form through different processes?
+Sandstone and rock salt are both sedimentary rocks, but they form through different processes.
 Explain the mechanism behind each.

 A geologist finds schist in a mountain range.
 What can she infer about the pressure conditions during its formation, and what parent rock might it have come from?